-The Functions section describes all of the Perl 5 functions and their Perl 6 equivalent and any differences in behaviour.
-It also provides references to ecosystem modules that provide the Perl 5 behaviour of functions, either existing in Perl 6 with slightly different semantics (such as
+The Functions section describes all of the Perl 5 functions and their Perl 6 equivalent and any differences in behavior.
+It also provides references to ecosystem modules that provide the Perl 5 behavior of functions, either existing in Perl 6 with slightly different semantics (such as

 shift), or non-existing in Perl 6 (such as